Eyeglass Frame Materials

 Metal

-Still, it is not 100 percent corrosion-resistant: for some people, monel can react with their skin chemistry.
+Though most monel frames are hypoallergenic, it's possible people with sensitive skin may experience irritation if monel rests directly against their face.
 But this is preventable if the right kind of plating, such as palladium or other nickel-free options, is used.

-Many frame manufacturers offer titanium and beta-titanium styles these days; titanium is a silver-gray metal that's lightweight, durable, strong and corrosion-resistant.
-It has been used for everything from the Gemini and Apollo space capsules to medical implants such as heart valves.
+Titanium and beta-titanium are also popular materials for eyeglass frames.
+Titanium is a silver-gray metal that's lightweight, durable, strong and corrosion-resistant.
+It has been used for everything from spacecraft to implantable medical devices such as heart valves.

 Titanium eyewear can be produced in a variety of colors for a clean, modern look with a hint of color.
-And they're hypoallergenic.
+And it's hypoallergenic.

 Beryllium, a steel-gray metal, is a lower-cost alternative to titanium eyewear.
 It resists corrosion and tarnish, making it an excellent choice for wearers who have high skin acidity or spend a good amount of time in or around salt water.